MARTIMM/raku-mongodb-driver/README.md

 This project is tested with Rakudo built on MoarVM implementing Perl v6.c.

 MongoDB versions are supported from 2.6 and up.
-Versions lower that this are not supported because of not completely implementing the wire protocol.
+Versions lower than this are not supported because of not completely implementing the wire protocol.

+At this moment rakudobrew has too many differences with the perl6 directly from github.
+It is therefore important to know that this version is tested against the newest github version.
+Also it is the intention to support above mentioned mongo versions, it is only tested against 3.0.5.

 ## BUGS, KNOWN LIMITATIONS AND TODO